 Retirement Planning When Your Income Is Flat Rate

-Nobody in the shop talks about retirement.
-Not because they don't think about it — because the conversation feels pointless when your paycheck changes every week.
-How are you supposed to plan for 30 years from now when you're not sure what next Friday's check looks like?
+Nobody in the shop talks about investing.
+Not because they don't think about it — because it feels pointless when your paycheck changes every week.
+How are you supposed to build wealth for the future when you're not sure what next Friday's check looks like?

-I get it.
-I've been in this trade for over 25 years.
-But here's what I've learned the hard way: the techs who ignore retirement don't suddenly figure it out at 55.
-They just keep working until their body says no — and then they're in trouble.
+Here's the truth most techs in this trade eventually learn the hard way: the guys who ignore investing don't suddenly figure it out at 55.
+They just keep working until their body says no — and then they're stuck.

 The Variable Income Problem

-Traditional retirement advice assumes a steady salary.
+Traditional financial advice assumes a steady salary.
 "Save 15% of your income."
-Great.
 Fifteen percent of what?
 Your 55-hour week or your 28-hour week?
-This is where most financial advice falls apart for flat rate techs.
+This is where most advice falls apart for flat rate techs.

-The fix is percentage-based saving, not dollar-based.
-Instead of saying "I'll save $200 per paycheck," commit to a percentage — even if it's 5% to start.
+The fix is percentage-based investing, not dollar-based.
+Instead of "I'll invest $200 per paycheck," commit to a percentage.
+Most financial guidance suggests 15-20% as a strong target, though more is better if you can swing it.
 When you flag big, more goes in.
 When the shop is slow, the contribution drops but it still happens.
 The habit stays consistent even when the dollar amount doesn't.
+If 15% feels impossible right now, start at 10% and work up.
+The point is to start.

 Practical Steps for This Week